TeamGloomy/LPC-STM32-RRFUserConfigs/Sovol SV 01 (MOD) - CDYv2 - ESP - SpacePini/README.md

 * I am using 2 big fans with E2.
 * Drivemapping: X Y Z Z2=E0 E1
+* I use 2 optical endstops on Z
 * No Filamentsensor
 * Also 4mm leadscrews so adjust your steps
 * Setup your Power-Loss settings, i use 27V input